openl2m/openl2m/README.md

 __What's New:__

+v3.1 upgrades to Django 5.0, and adds a docker-compose config for quickly testing OpenL2M in a container.

 v3.0 adds a vendor-agnostic REST API for remote scripting and automation.

 v2.4 adds vlan add/edit/delete for all supported devices, and upgrades the Django framework to v4.2 LTS